Brandon Flynn

-Brandon Paul Flynn (born October 11, 1993) is an American actor, known for his role as Justin Foley in the Netflix series 13 Reasons Why (2017–2020), as well as appearing as himself in the short film Home Movies, and Mike the Intern in BrainDead (2016).
-He also appeared in the series Ratched (2020) and the horror movie Hellraiser (2022).
+Brandon Paul Flynn (born October 11, 1993) is an American actor, known for his role as Justin Foley in the Netflix teen drama series 13 Reasons Why (2017–2020).
+His work in film and television includes the series Manhunt (2024), Ratched (2020), and True Detective (2019), and the films The Parenting (2025) and Hellraiser (2022).

-Early life
+Early life and education

 Flynn was born and raised in Miami, Florida, where he attended high school at New World School of the Arts.
-He graduated from the Mason Gross School of the Arts at Rutgers University in New Jersey in 2016, with a bachelor's degree in Fine Arts.
+He graduated from the Mason Gross School of the Arts at Rutgers University, with a bachelor's degree in Fine Arts, and studied at the Globe Theatre's Shakespeare Conservatory in London.
 Flynn's first role was at the age of ten, playing Mr. Smee in a musical version of Peter Pan.

 Career

+Film and television

-In 2016, Flynn was cast as Mike the Intern in BrainDead, and in 2017, he played Luke in the off-Broadway production of John Kander and Greg Pierce's musical Kid Victory at the Vineyard Theatre.
-Unlike the rest of the characters in the show, his character does not sing.
+In 2016, Flynn was cast as Mike the Intern in BrainDead.

-Prior to these roles, Flynn had acted in various commercials and films, playing a reporter for CWW's "FL Kidcare Health," the principal on Sirens and Sid on Lost and Gone Forever.
-Flynn has also acted in 11 plays, including Much Ado About Nothing and The Crucible.

 In February 2018, he joined the third season of True Detective as Ryan Peters in a recurring capacity.

 From 2017 to 2020, Flynn portrayed Justin Foley in the Netflix series 13 Reasons Why.
+Foley, one of the lead characters through all four seasons, is a troubled yet ultimately redemptive character who starts as a popular high school jock with a traumatic home life and spirals into homelessness, addiction, and sex work.

 In 2020, Flynn made his feature film acting debut in the dark indie comedy Looks That Kill, starring as a high school student whose physical appearance causes the death of anyone who looks at him.
-In the same year, he had a recurring role as Henry Osgood in the 2020 television series Ratched.
+In the same year, he had a recurring role as Henry Osgood in the 2020 television series Ratched, a quadruple amputee and sadist who lives locked in his home with his mother, Lenore Osgood.
+He has starred in a number of other television series and films, including Manhunt (2024) and The Parenting (2025).

+Theater

+Flynn's New York theater debut was in the role of Luke in the off-Broadway production of John Kander and Greg Pierce's musical Kid Victory at the Vineyard Theatre, in 2017.
+In 2025, he returned to the stage to play a young Marlon Brando in the off-Broadway premiere of Gregg Ostrin's play Kowalski at the Duke on 42nd Street.
+In 2025, he also originated the role of Dylan in the world premiere of Jeremy O. Harris's play Spirit of the People at the Williamstown Theatre Festival.

+Other

+Flynn has starred in multiple Calvin Klein campaigns, including the brand's 2023 Pride campaign, the 2023 holiday campaign, and the Spring 2024 menswear campaign.

 Personal life

-Flynn is openly gay.
-He is Jewish.
+With 13 Reasons Why, Flynn was among the first openly gay actors to play a significant role in a major Netflix original series, and in 2018 received the Queerty Award in the "Closet Door Bustdown" category, which honors individuals who have made significant strides in LGBTQ+ visibility and representation.
+Flynn married his husband, Jordan Tannahill, in October 2024.
+Flynn is Jewish.